Samisdoinnn/reel-me-small-scale-app/README.md

 # ReelMe
 ### *Real moments, real control.*

-ReelMe is a camera-first social platform combining Snapchat-style spontaneity with Instagram-grade creator tools — designed for authenticity, privacy, and creative freedom.
+ReelMe is a camera-first social platform combining style spontaneity with  creator tools — designed for authenticity, privacy, and creative freedom.

 ---